Series Representation of Jointly S$\alpha$S Distribution via Symmetric Covariations: Background and Motivation

 \section{Background and Motivation}

-Being a rich family of probability distributions, which includes many classical distributions such as Gaussian, Cauchy and L\'evy distributions, stable distributions have nowadays been successfully applied to a variety of fields such as economics, finance, physics, biology, geology and signal processing \cite{Taqqu1994,Nolan2016}, etc..
-Unlike the Gaussian distributions, stable non-Gaussian distributions may have infinite variance, so that they can be used to model many types of financial and physical phenomena that exhibit heavy-tailed behavior.
+Stable distributions are a general family of probability distributions, which include many well-known distributions, such as Gaussian, Cauchy, and L\'evy distributions.
+Recently, they have been successfully applied in various fields, such as network traffic modeling, economics, finance, physics, biology, geology, and signal processing \cite{Samorodnitsky1993linear, Taqqu1994,Stoev2002,Stoev2004,Xu2011modeling,Nolan2003stable}.
+Unlike Gaussian distributions, stable non-Gaussian distributions possibly have infinite variances or even infinite means; thus, they can be used for modeling many financial and physical phenomena that exhibit heavy-tailed behavior.
+The definition of stable distribution is given below (see also \cite{Taqqu1994,Nolan2003stable}). \begin{definition} Let $X_1$ and $X_2$ be independent copies of a random variable $X$.
+Then $X$ is said to be stable if for any $a,b > 0$, there exist $c>0$ and $e\in\mathbb R$ such that